robin-rpr/calos/CONTRIBUTING.rst

 RPM release will be :code:`0`.
 Note that such RPMs cannot be reliably upgraded because their version numbers are unordered.

-Otherwise, :code:`VERSION` should be a released Charliecloud version followed by a hyphen and the desired RPM release, e.g. :code:`0.9.7-3`.
+Otherwise, :code:`VERSION` should be a released Clearly version followed by a hyphen and the desired RPM release, e.g. :code:`0.9.7-3`.

 Other values of :code:`VERSION` (e.g., a branch name) may work but are not